-- 3. If your browser displays a security message and does not let you proceed, do one of the following: - Google Chrome.
-If Google Chrome displays a Your connection is not private message, click the ADVANCED link.
-Then, click the Proceed to x.x.x.x (unsafe) link, in which x.x.x.x represents the IP address of the switch. - Apple Safari.
-If Apple Safari displays a This connection is not private message, click the Show Details button.
+- 3. If your browser displays a security warning, dismiss the warning by doing one of the following: - Google Chrome: Click the ADVANCED link.
+Then, click the Proceed to x.x.x.x (unsafe) link, in which x.x.x.x represents the domain name or IP address of the device. - Apple Safari: Click the Show Details button.
 Then, click the visit this website link.
 If a warning pop-up window displays, click the Visit Website button.
 If another pop-up window displays to let you confirm changes to your certificate trust settings, enter your Mac user name and password and click the Update Setting button.

-- Mozilla Firefox.
-If Mozilla Firefox displays a Your connection is not secure message, click the ADVANCED button.
+- Mozilla Firefox: Click the ADVANCED button.
 Then, click the Add Exception button.
-In the pop-up window that displays, click the Confirm Security Exception button. - Microsoft Internet Explore.
-If Microsoft Internet Explorer displays a There is a problem with this website's security certificate message, click the Continue to this website (not recommended) link. - Microsoft Edge.
-If Microsoft Edge displays a There is a problem with this website's security certificate message or a similar warning, select Details > Go on to the webpage. - 4.
+In the pop-up window that displays, click the Confirm Security Exception button. - Microsoft Edge: Select Details > Go on to the webpage. - Microsoft Internet Explorer: Click the Continue to this website (not recommended) link. - 4.
 Enter the access point user name and default password.